samueldsingh/data-engineering/interview_questions/data-structures.md

 ### 3. Explain different operations of boolean type

-### ii.
-String:
-        1. Explain about string.
-        2. Multi line string
+1. What are datatypes in Python.Explain in detail
+2. What are datastructures in Python.Explain in detail
+3. Generic functions in Python.
+4. Realtime examples for usage of integer,float,boolean,string
+5. When to use string
+6. Importance of String datatype in Python
-        3. String is Immutable.Explain in detail
+7. Why and how string is Immutable.Explain in detail
-        4. CRUD Operations on String
+8. What is Sequence.
+Types
-        5. Sequence operations on String
+9. How to use sequence operations on String
-        6. Memory allocation of String
+10.How memory will be allocated for string
-        7. Explain 10 important functions of String
+11.Explain 10 very freqently used functions in String
+12. isdigit() vs isnumeric() vs isdecimal()
+13. find vs index in string